 - (a) Application fee. - (1) Every applicant for non-competitive tax credits shall be required to pay an application filing fee of \$1,000.
 This fee shall be paid to the Committee and shall be submitted with the application.
-This fee is not refundable. - (2) Every applicant for competitive tax credits, including tax-exempt bond project applicants, shall be required to pay an application filing fee of \$2,000, except for projects with sites within the jurisdictions of multiple Local Reviewing Agencies (LRA) for which applicants shall be required to pay an additional \$1,000 application fee for each additional LRA.
+This fee is not refundable. - (2) Every applicant for competitive tax credits shall be required to pay an application filing fee of \$2,000, except for projects with sites within the jurisdictions of multiple Local Reviewing Agencies (LRA) for which applicants shall be required to pay an additional \$1,000 application fee for each additional LRA.
 This fee shall be paid to the Committee and shall be submitted with the application.
 This fee is not refundable.
 Applicants reapplying in the same calendar year for an essentially similar project on the same project site shall be required to pay an additional \$1,000 filing fee to be considered in a subsequent funding round, regardless of whether any amendments are made to the re-filed application.
 At the request of the applicant and upon payment of the applicable fee by the application filing deadline, applications remaining on file will be considered as is, or as amended, as of the date of a reservation cycle deadline.
-It is the sole responsibility of the applicant to amend its application prior to the reservation cycle deadline to meet all application requirements of these regulations, and to submit a "complete" application in accordance with Section 10322.
-(1) Local Reviewing Agency.
-One-half\$1,000 of the initial application filing fee shall be provided to an each official Local Reviewing Agency (LRA) which completes a project evaluation for the Committee.
-The A Local Reviewing Agency LRA may waive its portion of the application filing fee.
+It is the sole responsibility of the applicant to amend its application prior to the reservation cycle deadline to meet all application requirements of these regulations, and to submit a "complete" application in accordance with Section 10322. \$1,000 of the initial application filing fee shall be provided to each official LRA which completes a project evaluation for the Committee.
+A LRA may waive its portion of the application filing fee.
 Such waiver shall be evidenced by written confirmation from the LRA, included with the application.
-An application that includes such written confirmation from an LRA may remit an application filing fee of \$1,000.